|Introduction||Week 1||Week 2||Week 3||Week 4||Week 5||Week 6||Week 7||Week 8||Week 9||BBL Tasks|

 - Follow the guide below and see if you can create a simple pulley mechanism.

-- Firstly you'll need to create a couple of pulley wheels and place them into an assembly as shown below.
+- Firstly you'll need to create a couple of pulley wheels, as separate parts, and place them into an assembly as shown below.
 These pulleys have extra holes, just so that you can see them spinning.

 - Now we'll need to make sure they are lined up with each other, by mating two of the faces.